The Shrinking of Treehorn

 The Shrinking of Treehorn is a children's book by Florence Parry Heide, illustrated by Edward Gorey, and first published in 1971.
 The main character in the book is Treehorn, whose parents barely notice when he shrinks.

 Plot

 Treehorn is a young boy who begins shrinking one day.
-The book opens with the line "Something very strange was happening to Treehorn," and the boy soon discovers that he is getting smaller when he cannot reach the candy bars and bumble gum he has hidden on a previously accessible shelf.
-(No reason for his shrinking is ever given in the text.)
+The book opens with the line "Something very strange was happening to Treehorn," and the boy soon discovers that he is getting smaller when he cannot reach the candy bars and bubble gum he has hidden on a previously accessible shelf.
 When his parents comment on it, they say, "Maybe he's doing it on purpose, just to be different."
 In the end, Treehorn returns to his normal size.
+It transpires that his shrinking was caused by playing a board game.
+The same game later helps him to return to normal size.

 Sequels

 The sequel to this book is Treehorn's Treasure (1981), followed by Treehorn's Wish (1984).
 The three books were collected in an omnibus edition, The Treehorn Trilogy, in 2006.